markuswissinger/ducktestpy/doc/doc.rst

 call *sys.settrace* or do multi-threading.

 notable (intended) behaviour
 ============================

 -   ducktest uses the failfast option of unittest. ducktest does not write type information if any of the executed tests failed.

--   ducktest deletes *all* :type and :rtype tags in docstrings it touches before writing.
+-   ducktest deletes *all* :type and :rtype tags in all files in the write_directories before writing.
 So a failed renaming does not result in a broken docstring.
 Type tags from other sources (e.g. the developer) will be lost.
     Just do never write those tags again by hand.

 -   ducktest does not write tags for NoneType or a plain mock.Mock (without _spec_class)